It's Not Easy Being a Bunny

 It's Not Easy Being a Bunny is a children's book written by Marilyn Sadler and illustrated by Roger Bollen, first published in 1983.
 In 2024, it was the No. 1 bestseller on Publishers Weekly's Easter children's picture book list.

 Plot

-It is about a young bunny named P.J.
+The book is about a young bunny named P.J.
 Funnybunny and his adventures as he goes to live with various different animals because he does not like being a bunny.
 The story ends with him being a bunny again when he comes back to the other bunnies and he likes them all again.

 Reception

 A 2010 article in The Los Angeles Times described the book as "bereft of plot but long on character development and big, goofy illustrations".